Schema-first Server

 Use asynchronous query execution and ASGI to speed up your API with minimal effort.

-, don't worry - synchronous query execution is also available.
+If your stack is not yet ready for async, don't worry - synchronous query execution is also available.

 from ariadne import QueryType